uhuruos/CloverOS/README.md

 }
 ```

-Replace card 0 with your device number
+Replace "card 0" with your device number

 ### Wayland howto
 ```